Learn More

 While deeply associated with Morocco, the hat, also known as a tarboosh, gained widespread prominence throughout the Ottoman Empire in the 19th century.
 It was adopted as a modern and standardized part of both military and civilian dress, intended to replace the more varied turban.
 However, its status later shifted dramatically.
 After the fall of the empire, it was banned in Turkey in 1925 as a symbol of the old feudal system, part of a wider push for secular modernization.

 Today, the headgear is still worn in some parts of North Africa and the Middle East.
 In Western culture, it is most famously associated with the Shriners, the fraternal organization known for its charitable work.
-The hat has also made memorable appearances in pop culture, perhaps most notably when it was declared "cool" by the Eleventh Doctor in the popular sci-fi series "Doctor Who."
+The hat has also made memorable appearances in pop culture, perhaps most notably when it was declared "cool" by the Eleventh Doctor in the popular sci-fi series "Doctor Who (Review)."

 More Other Trivia Questions